twolfson/twolfson.com/articles/startup-time-investing.md

   - At end of day, address any blockers again
 - How this ties into the [relevant xkcd][]
   - Short answer: It's the "how" for each of the different levels
   - Longer answer: Our article isn't purely about time.
-Other factors include UX, employee happiness, and more.
+Other factors include UX, employee happiness, and more

 [metrics]: https://www.youtube.com/watch?v=lL6GdUHIBsM
 [relevant xkcd]: https://xkcd.com/1205/